 Here:

-• {%- archiveDetail articleContent with name="Content" render=true %}This line of code tells AnQiCMS to get the current document'sContentcontent and render it in Markdown format.articleContentIt is a temporary variable defined for rendering results.
+• {%- archiveDetail articleContent with name="Content" render=true %}This line of code tells AnQiCMS to get the current document'sContentcontent and render it as Markdown.articleContentIt is the temporary variable we define for rendering results.

 • {{ articleContent|safe }}: Outputs the rendered HTML content safely to the page, preventing the browser from displaying it as plain text.